Food and Stress – What is the Relationship between Food and Stress?

 Caffeine is a natural stimulant that can produce physiological effects in the body that mimic or copy the stress response.
 Examples of these effects are elevated heart rate, a highly reactive nervous system, and increased alertness.

 People who are not dealing with excess levels of stress probably rely on these pseudo-stress effects of caffeine so they can work more efficiently.
-Caffeine acts upon the nervous system and is commonly used to “wake up” in the morning.
+Caffeine acts upon the nervous system and is commonly used to โ€œwake upโ€ in the morning.

-The problem with caffeine and other pseudo-stressors such as nicotine (from tobacco products) and theobromine (from tea) is that they not only mimic the natural signs of stress but they also make the nervous system more reactive than usual.
+The problem with caffeine and other pseudo-stressors such as nicotine (from tobacco products) and theobromine (from tea) is that they not only mimic the natural signs of stress but also make the nervous system more reactive than usual.

 A highly reactive nervous system can cause a person to feel stressed out more frequently and at the slightest provocation.

-So if you’re already stressed out from something, it is not a good idea to smoke, drink coffee or drink tea as these substances will not actually relax you – they will actually make you feel more stressed!
+So if youโ€™re already stressed out from something, it is not a good idea to smoke, drink coffee, or drink tea as these substances will not relax you โ€“ they will make you feel more stressed!

 3. Avoid Foods and Beverages That Contain Flour, Refined Sugar and High Fructose Corn Syrup